babelomics/SFtool/README.md

 For a given sample, four intermediate files are generated
 * **\<prefix>.PR.SF.tsv**: A TSV file that contains the variants identified in the **Personal Risk** module, including annotation information, but without considering inheritance mode or other restrictions, such as selecting specific variants (there are some genes in the catalog where only a specific variant should be reported) or specific consequences, according to ACMG.
 * **\<prefix>.RR.SF.tsv**: A TSV file that contains the variants identified in the **Reproductive Risk and offspring Risk** module, including annotation information.
-As in the **personal** risk module, inheritance mode or other restrictions are not considered.
+As in the **personal** risk module, inheritance mode or other restrictions are not considered. where **\<prefix>** is VCF's filename with no extension
-* **\<prefix>.FG.tsv**: A TSV file which lists the pharmacogenetic variants according to the corresponding catalog.
-* **\<prefix>.FG.DiploPheno.tsv**: A TSV file related to the paharmacogenetic module that focuses on the 5 genes of interest for this category, with the diplotype and phenotype assigned to each gene.

-where **\<prefix>** is VCF's filename with no extension

 ## <a name="contributors">Contributors</a>